-Title: Prevalence of Known Risk Factors in Uruguayan Women Treated for Breast Cancer at a University Hospital.
+Prevalence of Known Risk Factors in Uruguayan Women Treated for Breast Cancer at a University Hospital

-Authors’ names

-Castillo Cecilia MD 1

-Camejo Natalia MD 1
+Cecilia Castillo, MD1

+Natalia Camejo, MD1

-Hernandez Ana Laura MD 2
+Ana Laura Hernandez, MD2

-Artagaveytia Nora MD 3

-Delgado Lucia MD 1

-Authors’ affiliations
+Nora Artagaveytia, MD3

+Lucia Delgado, MD1

-1. Department of Clinical Oncology, School of Medicine, University of Uruguay, Montevideo, Uruguay.
+1Department of Clinical Oncology, School of Medicine, University of Uruguay, Montevideo, Uruguay

-2. Department of Medical Psychology, School of Medicine, University of Uruguay, Montevideo, Uruguay.
+2Department of Medical Psychology, School of Medicine, University of Uruguay, Montevideo, Uruguay

-3. Department of Basic Medicine, School of Medicine, Universty of Uruguay, Montevideo, Uruguay
+3Department of Basic Medicine, School of Medicine, University of Uruguay, Montevideo, Uruguay

-Corresponding author

-Castillo Cecilia, Avenida Italia s/n, (598)95222087, e mail: cascecilia@gmail.com
+Corresponding author: Cecilia Castillo, MD, Avenida Italia s/n, (598)95222087, e mail: cascecilia@gmail.com

 Abstract

-Purpose: In Uruguay, breast cancer has the highest incidence and mortality related to cancer in women.
-The Knowledge of the distribution of risk factors related to disease development supports the implementation of prevention strategies in routine clinical practice.
+Purpose: In Uruguay, breast cancer has the highest incidence and mortality of all cancer in women.
+Knowledge of the distribution of risk factors related to disease development supports the implementation of prevention strategies in routine clinical practice.
 This study aimed to determine the epidemiological profile for breast cancer and the frequency of mammographic surveillance in the surveyed population.

-Material and Methods: A survey was conducted among Uruguayan women diagnosed with breast cancer who were assisted in the Mastology Unit of the Oncology Service of the Hospital de Clínicas from September 1, 2018 to March 1, 2020.
+Material and Methods: A survey was conducted among Uruguayan women diagnosed with breast cancer who were assisted in the mastology unit of the oncology service of the Hospital de Clínicas from September 1, 2018, to March 1, 2020.

-Results: This study included 398 respondents, with a median age at diagnosis of 61 years (34–86 years).
+Results: This study included 398 respondents, with a median (SD) age at diagnosis of 61 (34–86) years.
 A total of 310 respondents (78%) had one or more risk factors.
 Most women aged over 50 years (264 out of a total of 338 [78.1%]) underwent mammographic surveillance at least biannually.

 Conclusions: Consistent with international reports, most respondents had a risk factor.
 Among the group of respondents aged over 50 years, most underwent mammographic and clinical surveillance at least biannually.
 Although it is only possible to formulate conclusions about the surveyed women because of the study design , the obtained data further our understanding of the epidemiological profile of the Uruguayan population, which can contribute to prevention practices.